renierr/heresphere-server/README.md

 ### Streaming

 Inside the internal web Browser in HereSphere go to the Video you like to watch.
-Normally the place where to player wants to start the Video.
+Normally the place where the Browser player wants to start the Video.
 Click in the link server Symbol (first icon on the left from the browser URL)

-HereSphere will conntact the link server with the current URL and the server will figure lut the stream URL and send it back to HereSphere to play the stream.
+HereSphere will conntact the link server with the current URL and the server will figure out the stream URL and send it back to HereSphere to play the stream.
 If all goes right, the video should start playing.
 If nothing happens either the link server is not running or misconfigured or the URL ist not supported.